Parent & Derived Roles

 The most critical success factor for a parent-derived role concept is how well, the different business processes mapped by SAP roles are mirrored across the different divisions in an enterprise.
 In other words, a parent-derived role concept will not be very beneficial in case an enterprise follows a different business process in its different subsidiaries.

 A single role is an integration of t codes and authorization objects.
-However, SAP also designs composite roles that contain one or few single roles.
-Let us explore the technical and business reasons for exploring the composite roles.
+However, SAP also designs composite roles that contain one or a few single roles.
+Let us explore the technical and business reasons for exploring composite roles.

-In the course of creating a role, the PFCG initial screen enables to select either a single or composite roles.
+In the course of creating a role, the PFCG initial screen enables to select either a single or composite role.
 Once designed, there is no chance of altering a single role to a composite or vice versa.